Developing a Telemedicine App: The Ultimate Guide

 As far as telemedicine apps for doctors are concerned, certain functionalities completely correlate with the patient app.
 However, there are some specific features that should be implemented in this part of a telemedicine solution.

-1) Doctor profile – practitioners should fill out accurate information about their experience, specialization, education, etc. It is possible that patients might like to check their license and proof of medical capabilities.
+1) Doctor profile – practitioners should fill out accurate information about their experience, specialization, education, etc. It should include the details about their educational qualifications, their license and proof of medical capabilities.

 2) Scheduling and calendar – doctors should be provided with features wherein they can receive consultation requests, set their availability, approve the appointment requests and manage their appointments.

 3) Communication – the doctor-patient interaction should be identical.
-In the first version of the app, it is better to use consultation based on photos or one-to-one messenger.
-If you have an extravagant budget, the best choice is to implement video conferencing for more detailed examinations.
+In the first version of the app, it is better to use consultation based on photos or one-to-one audio or video consultations.
+In the future development iterations, you can think of integrating group conferencing for referral visits.